riazm-mai/IT_Tech_Support_App/README.md

-## IT Tech Support App##
+## IT Tech Support App

 1. What This App Does

 This app is a simple tool for employees to report tech issues and for admins to handle them without any hassle.

+Future roadmap of this app includes functionality which allows admin users to upload unstructured data in its knowledge base (which will be chunked in vector db).
+Tickets will be auto resolved based on using inference via llm.
+Furthermore guardrails will be implmeneted to ensure secure access to inference engine is available to end users.

 ## For Users

-* Drop a Ticket: Log any tech issue easily by adding a Title, Description, and the Incident Date.
+* Create a Ticket: Log any tech issue easily by adding a Title, Description, and the Incident Date.
 * Track Your Issues: Check out the "My Tickets" section to see everything you’ve submitted.
 * Quick Edits: Fix a typo or delete a ticket right from your dashboard if you don't need it anymore.